 When is the last time that you visited small town America on a boomer road trip?
 While metropolitan U.S. cities like New York, Chicago, Atlanta or Los Angeles get most of the travel attention, you’re doing yourself a disfavor by not including an off-the-beaten-path small town in some of your travel plans.

-By featuring seven of my small town America favorites, I’m encouraging you to drive the backroads, walk the main streets, enjoy the community celebrations and meet the citizens (they’ll be happy to talk to you) in the villages and small towns scattered throughout the United States.
-You may just find that these tiny towns are the highlight of your trip.
+By featuring eight of my small town America favorites, I’m encouraging you to drive the backroads, walk the main streets, enjoy the community celebrations, and meet the citizens (they’ll be happy to talk to you) in the villages and tiny towns scattered throughout the United States.

 I’ve seen more parades since we moved to Stevensville than I have in my entire life.
 As a former majorette in a marching band, I KNOW parades.